ethereum-optimism/specs/specs/interop.md

 This allows for the derivation pipeline and block builders to reject relaying messages that do not have a corresponding initiating message.

+It may be possible to relax this invariant in the future if the block building process is efficient enough to do full simulations to gain the information required to verify the existence of the initiating transaction.
+This would be done by adding an additional function to the `CrossL2Inbox` in the future.
+One possible way to handle explicit denial of service attacks is to utilize identity in iterated games such that the block builder can ban identities that submit malicious transactions.

 #### Relaying Messages

 All of the information required to satisfy the invariants MUST be included to or committed to in the calldata